Learn Object Oriented Programming Using C#: Part 3

 }

 In the example above we create the Car class with two read-only properties, Model_ID and Maker_Name.
-You can say that each property is read-only because they only have get accessors.
+You can say that each property is read-only because they only have to get accessors.
 We assign the values for the model and maker at the time of defining the variables.
-In this case, the values are 2012 and "mercedes".
+In this case, the values are 2012 and "Mercedes".

 The Main method of the Readonlyproperties class instantiates a new Car object named SportCar.
 The instantiation of SportCar uses the default constructor of the Car class.